-Coffee is not just an invigorating brew but rather a scientific area of expertise worth being explored.
-Barista Schools popping up the world over bear witness to the cognition that a cup of coffee is not something leisurely prepared in one’s stride.
+Coffee is not just an invigorating brew but rather a scientific field of expertise worth being explored.
+Barista Schools popping up the world over bear witness to the cognition that a cup of coffee is not something to be prepared in one’s stride.
 It is a challenge which has to be given care and devotion at least as deep as is granted to the meticulously performed Asian Tea Ceremony.

-Mistaking a „Kapuziner“ for a „Cappuccino“ – even though both names sound pretty similar – is only forgiven to unillumined foreigners.
-If a Cappuccino is ordered while in Vienna on a spree of traditional coffee houses (Kaffeehaeuser), one will probably be served it.
-But the faux-pas lies with the guest: Cappuccino is a strictly Italian thing.
-After all, the Ottomans had besieged Vienna in 1683 and – apart from war and devastation – they had brought along with them a culinary novelty: In an abandoned Turkish camp, Viennese citizens discovered a number of bags full of precious coffee beans after the battle was over.
+Here in Vienna, each type of coffee is honoured with its individual cryptical name.
+The least one can do for a treasure accidentally left by the Ottomans after their siege of Vienna in 1683.
+Apart from war and devastation, they had brought along with them a culinary novelty: Viennese citizens discovered a number of bags filled with precious coffee beans in an abandoned Turkish camp after the battle was over.
 Jerzy Franciszek Kulczycki, a Polish-Lithuanian nobleman, had taken hold of the bags and opened Vienna’s first coffeehouse in the same year. www.wien.info/en/shopping-wining-dining/coffeehouses/in-the-old-city

 For serious coffee scouts it is advisable to carry a knowledgeable dictionary at all times so as not to unduly embarrass themselves. :-) Here is a short list of the main variety: